 How will contributions be used?

-Your gift will directly support Vox journalism across our website, YouTube, and podcasts.
-Here are a few examples of what your contribution could help us do:
+Here are a few examples of what your contributions help us do:

 - Produce compelling content for audiences on the platforms where people — especially young people — spend their time.
 It’s important to combat misinformation with high-quality journalism.
 Vox’s video team is best in class at answering big questions about the issues that matter most.
-With our YouTube-native journalism and our sharp news explainers on Facebook, we can reach a much younger demographic.
-On YouTube, where 40 percent of our subscribers are under 25, we’re seeing incredible reach on our videos that help explain Russia’s war on Ukraine, dissect the continued polarization in America, and uncover such things as the human cost of industrial meat production in the US.
-These three videos alone have been viewed more than 20 million times on YouTube.
+With our YouTube-native journalism and our sharp news explainers on Facebook and Instagram, we are able to reach a much younger demographic.
+On YouTube, where 40 percent of our subscribers are under 25, we’re seeing the incredible reach of our videos on topics ranging from how to understand your own biases to Russia’s war with Ukraine to the Electoral College.
+These three videos together have been viewed more than 20 million times on YouTube.
 We’re in a unique position to spread valuable, trustworthy information to a crucial audience on platforms where disinformation often thrives.

 What do I get for contributing?

 All contributions support our mission to empower people with understanding and keep our unique work free.
 We have been surprised and delighted that for the vast majority of our community of contributors, that benefit is enough.
-But in addition, all Vox contributors get occasional emails on ways to get involved with our work and connect with our journalists.
+But in addition, all Vox contributors get access to emails that highlight ways to get involved with our work and connect with our journalists.

 Is this contribution tax-deductible?